ahmetoner/whisper-asr-webservice/README.md

 The webservice will be available soon.

 Whisper is a general-purpose speech recognition model.
 It is trained on a large dataset of diverse audio and is also a multi-task model that can perform multilingual speech recognition as well as speech translation and language identification.
+For more details: [github.com/openai/whisper](https://github.com/openai/whisper/)

 ## Run (Development Environment)